mdebellis/Basic_Reusable_Ontology/README.md

 SULO is deliberately chosen because it shares BRO’s core design values: simplicity, modularity, and real-world applicability.
 Its role in `big_bro` is supportive rather than prescriptive—`big_bro` remains a practical foundation ontology, not a full upper ontology.
 Users who already rely on other upper models (e.g., BFO, Gist) may continue to do so; `big_bro` is designed to **coexist** with alternative upper-level frameworks.
 ---

-## 3. `big_bro`
+## 3.`bro_pro`
 **A larger reusable layer for domains that need shared agent and organization patterns.**

 - Includes all of **Basic Bro** and the PROV subset from **Bro Pro**.